Skip to main content

 There are a couple of things you can do to try to resolve this situation.

-1. Adjust the colour of your text
+1. Adjust the color of your text

 If your background image is graphical, then try to create the image using transparency and save it as a 24-bit PNG so that the transparency is maintained in the image file.